 A group of young Texans are enjoying a summer afternoon drive when they encounter a family of cannibalistic maniacs who live off the grid and subsist on the flesh of abducted tourists.
-Director Tobe Hooper was a documentary filmmaker and teacher in Texas who wanted to make a low budget horror film that would catapult him towards superstardom.
+Director Tobe Hooper was a documentary filmmaker and teacher in Texas who wanted to make a low budget horror film that would catapult him toward superstardom.
 To some degree, you could say he did.
 The films was a commercial success, and was well received by many high profile filmmakers, including Stanley Kubrick and Steven Spielberg (the latter of whom recruited Hooper to direct the film Poltergeist).
 Part of what makes the film so eerie is the documentary grade film equipment used, which lends everything an air of authenticity.
 And who can forget the meat-hook scene? although it’s spawned countless mindless sequels, its legacy still endures.
 There is a special edition DVD which came out recently that features outtakes and bloopers.

 Support Halloween Love

 If an item was discussed in this article that you intend on buying or renting, you can help support Halloween Love and its writers by purchasing through our links:(Not seeing any relevant products?
 Start your search on Amazon through us.)